Scotland coach Townsend to take 25 percent pay deferral - France 24

 There was an outcry when it was revealed that Dodson, already on a large annual salary of £455,000 ($563,543) had received an additional £478,000 in bonuses, accrued over three years and paid in one lump sum in 2019, bringing his total earnings to £933,000 ($1.16 million).

+Scotland's concluding Six Nations clash away to Wales was less than 24 hours before its scheduled March 14 date and may not now be played until October.

+And the SRU has also now admitted there are major doubts over whether the upcoming tour to South Africa and New Zealand will go ahead.

-Tuesday's announcement is designed to help keep Scottish rugby viable at a time when there are no matches because of the spread of COVID-19.
+Tuesday's announcement, which came after a SRU board conference call on Friday is designed to help keep Scottish rugby viable at a time when there are no matches because of the spread of COVID-19.

 It follows similar moves by national unions in England and Australia, although the Twickenham hierarchy of England's Rugby Football Union, including coach Eddie Jones, will be taking a pay cut of more than 25 percent for up to three months, as opposed to a deferral.